micro-os-plus/semihosting-xpack/README.md

 ### Implementation

-The architecture should provide a header file with the implementation for the following basic function.
+The architecture should provide a definition of the following function:

 ```c
   static inline int